appventuremoment/y5-cs-ai-module/Written Test Cheatsheet/info dump.md

 ## Selection Methods
 - Roulette Wheel: Each chromosome has a weighted chance to be chosen as a parent based on its fitness as compared to the fitness sum of the population.
 Select one parent based on the chances
-- Stochastic Universal Sampling: Roulette Wheel but for both parents at the same time
+- Stochastic Universal Sampling: Roulette Wheel but choose both parents at the same time
 - K-way Tournament: Choose K random chromosomes from the population and out of those chosen, pick the best one to be parent
 - Rank: Only for population with chromosomes with close fitness, the chromosomes are sorted by rank and uses the rank as the weighted chance to be selected as parent